Greece Moments Greece Moments

 Get Our Dodecanese Travel Guide Now

-Discover 12 Dodecanese Islands (incl.
-Patmos) like a local — our guide is full of insider tips, highlights, and hidden gems.
+Discover 12 Dodecanese Islands like a local — our guide is full of insider tips, highlights, and hidden gems.

 To Dodecanese Travel Guide →

-After all the sightseeing, it’s time to explore the most beautiful beaches of Patmos.
-The island does not skimp on turquoise bays with charming beaches and compared to its neighbors, Patmos has quite a few pretty bays.
+After all that sightseeing, it’s time to explore Patmos’s most beautiful beaches.
+The island is no stranger to turquoise bays with charming beaches, and compared to its neighbors, Patmos has quite a few lovely swimming coves to offer.

-The most popular jewel of the island is the beach Psili Amos in the very southwest of the island.
-It can only be reached on foot or by boat.
-The beautiful bay is lined with tamarisk trees and a fine sandy beach.
-The sea water is crystal clear and shines in wonderful shades of blue.
-The shallow entrance and sandy bottom is also ideal for children.
-The back part of the beach is usually firmly in the hands of nudists.
+The island’s most popular gem is Psili Amos Beach in the far southwest.
+It’s accessible only on foot or by boat.
+The beautiful cove is lined with tamarisk trees and a fine sandy beach.
+The seawater is crystal clear and shimmers in gorgeous shades of blue.
+The shallow entry and sandy bottom make it ideal for children as well.
+The back part of the beach is mostly reserved for nudists.

 Psili Amos Patmos